spiritualhost/ZoomEasier/README.md

 ## Installation

-- Beta build currently available for ease of use (v 0.1.0)
+- Beta build for Windows currently available for ease of use (v 0.1.0)

 ```bash
 #Clone the repo